KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy: Experiments

-\textbf{Training strategies with different missing ratios (Q2(2) and Q3).} To further fairly compare the two different training strategies' behaviors under different missing ratios, we create a decrement version of our model: we change model M-5 in Table~\ref{tab:component_ablation} with standard Decrement training strategy~\citep{wu2021inductive} and the rest modules remain untouched.
+\textbf{Training strategies with different missing ratios.} To fairly compare two training strategies' behaviors under different missing ratios, we create a decrement version of our model: we change model M-5 in Table~\ref{tab:component_ablation} with standard Decrement training strategy~\cite{wu2021inductive} and the rest modules remain untouched.
 We use METR-LA and vary missing ratios $\alpha$ from 50\% to 80\%.
 (1) Red v.s.
 Green in Figure~\ref{fig:different_kriging}: With the increase of $\alpha$, increment one (red)'s advantage margin becomes larger over the decrement one (green).
-Since the {\em graph gap} issue becomes severe, the Decrement training strategy's performance deteriorates faster. \textbf{Virtual nodes have similar positive impacts as the real nodes (Q3)}: (2) Red v.s.
-Blue in Figure~\ref{fig:different_kriging}: We conduct a transductive version of KITS, which replaces the virtual nodes with real unobserved nodes (without values) for comparison.
+Since the {\em graph gap} issue becomes severer, the Decrement training strategy's performance deteriorates faster.
+(2) \textbf{Virtual nodes have similar positive impacts as the real nodes} (Red v.s.
+Blue in Figure~\ref{fig:different_kriging}): We conduct a transductive version of KITS, which replaces the virtual nodes with real unobserved nodes (without values) for comparison.
 With all $\alpha$, the increment strategy could achieve similar results to the transductive setting, demonstrating that the created training graphs could achieve similar improvement as the real full graphs with unobserved nodes.
-Before $\alpha$ hits 76\%, the difference of our virtual graph (red line, increment inductive) and the real graph (blue line, transductive) is highlighted with the light-blue region, which is only around 1.10\% MAE; when $\alpha$ is larger than 76\%, our virtual graph can offer even better performance than the real graph, highlighted in the light-red region.
+Before $\alpha$ hits 76\%, the difference of our virtual graph (red line, increment inductive) and the real graph (blue line, transductive) is highlighted with the light-blue region, which is only around 1.10\% MAE; when $\alpha$ is larger than 76\%, our virtual graph can offer even better performance than the real graph, highlighted in the light-red region on the most right side of each subplot.

-\textbf{Different missing patterns (Q4).} So far, we focus on the {\em Random Missing} pattern (Figure~\ref{fig:missing_patterns}(b)), where the observed nodes from the complete dataset (Figure~\ref{fig:missing_patterns}(a)) are missed randomly.
-In this part, we consider two additional missing patterns, namely {\em Fine-to-Coarse Missing} (Figure~\ref{fig:missing_patterns}(c)) and {\em Region Missing} (Figure~\ref{fig:missing_patterns}(d)), which can be witnessed in practice as well.
-(1) {\em Fine-to-Coarse Missing} means that the nodes are missed in a regular manner, e.g., this happens when sensors are installed for every a certain amount of in-between distance.
-(2) {\em Region Missing} happens when sensors are installed on a small region as an early-phase test field and those in other regions are missing.
-The blue dotted rectangles could highlight the differences among the three missing patterns.
-Usually, {\em Region Missing} has the largest graph gap, and {\em Fine-to-Coarse Missing} has the least.